mikedillion/mikeds_dumb_git_challenges/MikeDs_dumb_Git_challenge.md

 1. Use `git add the_file_name_from_the_unmerged_paths` to "stage" the file.
 1. Run `git status` again and see how everything is back to normal!

-## Exercise 4
+## Challenge 4
 ### Rebasing with no problems

-1. Go back to the branch you in the Exercise 1.
+1. Go back to the branch you in the Challenge 1.
 1. Run `git log` to see that it is just as you left it.
 1. Make an edit to some file and commit those changes.
 1. Execute `git rebase master` to: